Search Algorithms | Yext Hitchhikers Platform

 This negatively impacts search quality, as you can imagine introducing keywords from an address field in semantic search on a name field would likely yield some noisy keyword matches.

-NLP Filter + Others
+Inferred Filter + Others

-NLP Filter is the ‘end all be all’ of the searchable fields algorithms.
+Inferred Filter is the ‘end all be all’ of the searchable fields algorithms.

 If you don’t want a true filter, you could use Phrase Match to apply a similar level of strictness to your result matching.
-One thing to consider with this is that while NLP Filter can match on partial field values, a query must contain an entire Phrase Match field value in order for it to be applied.
+One thing to consider with this is that while inferred Filter can match on partial field values, a query must contain an entire Phrase Match field value in order for it to be applied.